iwanalabs/econagents/docs/source/Managing_Agents.rst

 This manager handles games that combine turn-based and continuous action phases:

-* **Continuous Phase Configuration**: Define specific phases that should operate continuously
+* **Continuous-time Phase Configuration**: By default, all phases are treated as turn-based unless explicitly specified in the ``continuous_phases`` parameter
-* **Configurable Action Timing**: Control the frequency of actions in continuous phases
+* **Configurable Action Timing**: Control the frequency of actions in continuous-time phases
 * **Shared Implementation**: Leverages the same phase action execution mechanism as TurnBasedPhaseManager

 Example usage: